jmcollin78/versatile_thermostat/documentation/en/feature-autotpi.md

 - Cycle 1: weight_old = 1 → new coefficient has a weight of 50%
 - Cycle 10: weight_old = 10 → new coefficient has a weight of ~9%
 - Cycle 50: weight_old = 50 → new coefficient has a weight of ~2%
+- Cycle 100+: weight_old = 50 (capped) → new coefficient still has a weight of ~2% to ensure responsiveness

 ### Main Characteristics